InfoVizW2018/activity-2-team-xa/Activity 2.md

 Why:

+      This model is effective for identifying the sailings based on location of the stations, so it is a topology map with the edges representing the routes, and the information showing the ships and their sailing times is written along the specified routes.

 How might you use this?

       This would be an effective model for understanding when sailings are happening at each station.
 It could be upgraded to include a map underneath the stations in the visualization so that it would be even more clear which stations are which.
 This is a very strong model for being able to quickly and easily determine when the sailings are for each route.

 Pitfalls: